tsyber1an/entgo-example/README.md

 }
 ```

-to turn `Player` mode into an `Ent`'s entity, it is just enough to embed `ent.Schema`, so it becomes:
+to turn `Player` model into an `Ent`'s entity, it is just enough to embed `ent.Schema`, so it becomes:

 ```go
 import (